 This morning, I was stuck in traffic for just a couple minutes waiting for a light to turn and I looked up and saw two billboards.
 A lot came to mind when I saw the billboards.
 One of the billboards was relatively high quality – very large on an actual billboard.
 The other one was a marquee in front of a business – more on the low budget side of the spectrum.

-Let’s start with the billboard.
+Is a High-Quality Ad All You Need?Let’s start with the billboard.
 You can you tell it’s high quality, probably produced by an agency.
 I don’t know who did it – but when you look at it, you see smiling faces and that’s about it.
 If you look hard enough you’ll see who the advertiser is – it’s a children’s hospital.
 Or basically it’s an organization that supports children that are sick.
 Very noble.
 But what I’m wondering is, what’s the call to action?

+Customers without a Call to Action?As someone that looks at that billboard I have to assume that I’m the target audience.
+What can I do with what I’m looking at?
+I am currently reading a classic advertising book.
+It’s called Ogilvy On Advertising.
+The author is David Ogilvy, and he feels very strongly that every single ad should sell something.
+So what does the billboard sell?
 Now, granted they’re not selling directly for the healthy well-being of kids.
 But, I don’t know what they’re selling.
 I’m not sure why they spent the money that they spent to get that message out to the public.
 And, again, I’m just passing by on my regular drive to work.
 If I’m not their target audience, which I have to assume I am, they showed me the advertisement.
 If I’m not the target audience, then why are they showing it to me?